ElGeroIngles/skyblock-minions-cheapest-tier/README.md

 ![prompts](https://i.imgur.com/IsA2PoE.png)

 At the end the scrips gives you a list from the cheapest to the most expensive minion you are missing.
+The prices are calculated with insta buy prices so prices may vary in-game (and also that's why higher tiers may be cheaper than lower tiers).

 ## FAQ